Joni Huntley: Prep

 Huntley was born in McMinnville, Oregon, and raised in Sheridan, Oregon, where she attended Sheridan High School.
 While there she was the first high school girl over 6 feet, setting the NFHS national high school record.

 College

 Huntley is a graduate of Oregon State University graduate school and Long Beach State undergraduate.
 Huntley set an OSU high jump record of 6 feet 2 3/4 inches, which still stands.
 Huntley graduated from Long Beach State in California to work with 1988 Summer Olympics assistant coach Dave Rodda.

 Professional

 Huntley served as an assistant track and field coach at Oregon State Beavers starting in 1981 when she started her masters of education program at Oregon State University College of Education.

 Huntley spent her professional career as a kindergarten teacher in the Portland Public Schools and as a coach, including leading workshops for young athletes and coaching for the Portland Track Club.

 Personal

-Huntley is a retired teacher at Forest Park Elementary and she lives in the in Portland Metro area and has two daughters.
+Huntley is a retired teacher at Forest Park Elementary and she lives in the Portland Metro area and has two daughters.